Nisha-naresh/MBAI5310G-AI-Programming-NishaNaresh/README.md

 ## Final Project
 **Explainable Multimodal AI for Clinical Prediction and Patient-Specific Medical Decision Support.**

-The final project is a research proposal and accompanying applied work on multimodal AI for healthcare.
-In plain terms, the system looks at several kinds of patient data at once (structured records, clinical notes, and medical images or signals), predicts a clinical outcome such as deterioration, and then explains *why* it made that prediction for the individual patient.
-The study evaluates three things that are usually treated separately: predictive performance, the reliability of the explanations (faithfulness and stability), and whether the explanations actually help clinicians trust and use the result.
-It is framed as an empirical, mixed-methods data-science study, combining a computational strand (model building and technical evaluation) with a human-centered strand (a structured study of clinician trust).
+The final project is a research proposal (paper) on multimodal AI for healthcare.
+In plain terms, it sets out a system that would look at several kinds of patient data at once (structured records, clinical notes, and medical images or signals), predict a clinical outcome such as deterioration, and then explain *why* it made that prediction for the individual patient.
+The proposal evaluates three things that are usually treated separately: predictive performance, the reliability of the explanations (faithfulness and stability), and whether the explanations actually help clinicians trust and use the result.
+It proposes an empirical, mixed-methods data-science study that would combine a computational strand (model building and technical evaluation) with a human-centered strand (a structured study of clinician trust).
 Full details, including background, problem statement, research gap, methodology, ethics, timeline, and references, are in the `Research Paper/` folder.

 ## Repository Structure
 - `assignment/`: weekly applied tasks (week-02 to week-05)